+'''

 var id ":"

 module

-[imports "(" [var] id {"," [var] id} ")" ";"]
+[imports "(" [var] id {"," [var] id} ")"]

-[exports "(" id {"," id} ")" ";"]
+[exports "(" id {"," id} ")"]

-[[not] checked ";"]
+[[not] checked]

-{declarationInModule ";"}
+{declarationInModule}

 [initially

-procedureBody ";"]
+procedureBody]

 end module

+'''

-Execution of a module declaration consists of executing the declarations in the module and then calling the "initially" procedure of the module.
-Execution of a Euclid-S program consists of executing the main module declaration in this way.
+Execution of a module declaration consists of executing the declarations in the module and then the "initially" procedure of the module.
+Execution of a program consists of executing the main module declaration in this way.

 Module declarations may be nested inside other modules but must not be nested inside procedures and functions.

 A module defines a package of variables, constants, types, procedures and functions.
 The interface of the module to the rest of the program is defined by its imports and exports clauses.

 The imports clause lists the global identifiers which are to be visible inside the module.
-Variable identifiers may be imported "var" (or not).
-Only those variable identifiers which are imported "var" may be assigned to or passed to var parameters within the module.
-Imported module and collection identifiers must be imported using "var".
+Variable, collection and module identifiers may be imported "var" (or not).
+Imported variables can be assigned to or passed as var parameters within the module only if they are imported "var".
+Elements of an imported collection can be allocated, freed, assigned to or passed as var parameters only if the collection is imported "var".
+Procedures of an imported module can be called only if the module is imported "var".
 Imported identifiers must not be redeclared inside the module.

 The exports clause lists those identifiers defined inside the module which may be accessed outside the module using the "." operator.
-Exported variables cannot be assigned to or passed as var parameters.
+Exported variables cannot be assigned to or passed as var parameters outside the module.
+Elements of exported collections cannot be allocated, freed, assigned to or passed as var parameters outside the module.
 Unexported identifiers cannot be referenced outside the module.

 Named types declared inside a module are opaque outside the module, that is, they are not considered equivalent to any other type.
-Exported variables and constants whose type is opaque cannot be subscripted, field selected or compared for other than equality.
+Variables and constants whose type is opaque cannot be subscripted, field selected or compared.

 Modules may be "checked"; this causes all assert statements, subscripts and case statements in the module to be checked for validity at run-time.
-In addition, a particular implementation may check other conditions such as ranges in assignments.
-Modules not already nested inside an unchecked module are checked by default and must be explicitly declared using "not checked" to turn off run-time checking.
+In addition, a particular implementation may check other conditions such as ranges in assignments and overflow in expressions.
+Modules not already nested inside an unchecked module are checked by default and must be explicitly declared "not checked" to turn off run-time checking.

 Even though declared like variables, modules are not variables and cannot be assigned, compared, passed as parameters or exported.
-Module identifiers must be imported using "var".